-Updated January 2015) Welcome to the hardiness-resilience resource website.
+(Updated January 2015) Welcome to the hardiness-resilience resource website.
 This site provides easy access to research and supporting documents on the Dispositional Resilience Scale – DRS, a valid and reliable instrument for measuring the personal resilience qualities summarized as psychological hardiness.
 The current DRS15-R is the result of 30 years of research and scale development work.

-If you wish to download the updated DRS tools, you may begin the process here:
+If you wish to download the updated DRS measurement tools, you can start here: